 7. Milk, meat, and eggs

-Eggs, milk, and meat are not only popular at farmers’ markets because of freshness, but also because many people prefer buying from sources/small farms that humanly treat their animals and chicken as opposed to large factories that may have questionable practices.
+Eggs, milk, and meat are not only popular at farmers’ markets because of their freshness, but also because many people prefer buying from sources/small farms that humanly treat their animals and chicken as opposed to large factories that may have questionable practices.

 Also, even if you are not a rancher, but you enjoy hunting, you can always sell your hunts as either fresh meat or, marinated, cured, and dried meat.